-As announced by the government, the Zoo de Granby has been authorized to to pursue its activities.
-However, please note that changes were made in our offer and in our sanitary measures for increased security:
+Following the government's announcement, the Zoo de Granby has been authorized to continue its activities.
+Please note, however, that changes have been made to our offer and sanitary measures to ensure safety:

-Access to the indoor and outdoor site, including the continents of Asia, Oceania and South America, the mini-farm , the Temple, the South Pacific Odyssey Aquarium and the play ares with slides.
-The elephant, giraffe, rhino and hippo pavilions are accessible.
-The Africa Trails will be fully open from April 2nd.
+Indoor and outdoor access to the site, including the continents of Africa, Asia, Oceania and South America, the Mini-Farm, the Temple, the South Pacific Odyssey Aquarium and play areas.